harishri-devappsys/Grpc-Mtls/README.md

 Sending request to server with name: Gemini

 --- RESPONSE FROM SERVER ---
-Hello, Gemini!
+Hello, Devappsys!
 Your request was secured with mTLS. 🛡️
 ----------------------------

 BUILD SUCCESSFUL